-Georgie Murgatroyd, head girl for trainer Neil Mulholland, was told by her surgeon she may never ride again following an accident at work which left her with a broken ankle and severe damage to her ligaments.
+Georgie Murgatroyd, head person for trainer Neil Mulholland, was told by her surgeon she may never ride again following an accident at work which left her with a broken ankle and severe damage to her ligaments.

 Faced with losing her career with horses and unable to move for five months, Georgie contacted Racing Welfare for help.